-Response: The property adjoins the R2 Low Density Residential zone to the south of the site with particular attention given to ensuring the maintenance of appropriate amenity to the properties within this adjoining zone in relation to privacy and solar access.
-The design response adopted minimises conflict between land uses in the zone and adjoining zones and ensure amenity of any adjoining or nearby residential land uses.
+Response: The property does not directly adjoin the R2 Low Density Residential zone but it is close proximity to that zone.
+The design response adopted minimises conflict between land uses in the zone and adjacent zones and ensure amenity of any adjoining or nearby residential land uses.
 This objective is achieved.